Beverly Hills becomes first in California to ban fracking

-BEVERLY HILLS, California City leaders in celebrity-filled Beverly Hills voted on Tuesday to ban fracking, becoming the first municipality in California to prohibit the controversial technique for extracting natural gas and oil from underground rock deposits.
+BEVERLY HILLS Calif.
+City leaders in celebrity-filled Beverly Hills voted on Tuesday to ban fracking, becoming the first municipality in California to prohibit the controversial technique for extracting natural gas and oil from underground rock deposits.

 Environmentalists say chemicals used in the process pollute underground water supplies and cause other damage.